paulbutenko/simple-user-profile/README.md

 # simple-user-profile

-This project demos simple user profile rest api with Vaadin client application.
+This project is simple user profile rest api with Vaadin client application.

 ## simple-user-profile-api